 Game icons are the exception in all of this; they shouldn’t follow the iOS 7 icon guidelines.
 Games need to look fun and exciting, and most of the time they actually benefit from being highly detailed.
 If all games adopted the flat iOS 7 style of an icon it’d be pretty boring, not to mention near on impossible for them to convey what style of gameplay and graphics the player can expect.

 Don’t use them.
 They look ugly and simply don’t fit in anymore.
 The same goes for the faux 3D effect that makes an icon appear as though it’s been tilted back by 45º or so.
 This style of icon looks outdated, over-designed and gaudy alongside the new cleaner icons found in iOS 7.

 Apple have changed the shape of icons in iOS 7 and this has made all iOS 6 based icons using borders or faux 3D look poorly designed.
 Apple could easily change the shape of icons again in iOS 8, so it’s probably best to avoid either of these effects.

 Don’t forget the Mac

 If you’re developing for iOS and Mac (and you really should be), you’ll want to make sure whatever metaphor or iconography you’re using translates nicely to both platforms.
 The branding of your app needs to be consistent; don’t just copy and paste your iOS icon over to the Mac.
-By doing this you’re sending out the signal that you see the Mac as a second class citizen.
+By doing this you’re sending out the signal that you see the Mac as a second-class citizen.
 Design separate icons for the Mac and iOS to make them look at home on each system.
-Here’s some examples of this concept:
+Here are some examples of this concept:

 The icon is the face of your app and the thing it will be judged on first – Can you really afford to ship your next app with a less-than-perfect icon?